 ADA requirements for new construction have been in effect since January 1992.
-New buildings and facilities must comply with the new construction provisions of the ADA Standards for Accessible Design 2010 (ADAAG), as well as the Public Rights of Way Accessibility Guidelines (PROWAG) for public improvements within public rights of way including sidewalks and crossings.
+New buildings and facilities must comply with the new construction provisions of the ADA Standards for Accessible Design 2010, (ADA Standards), as well as the Public Rights of Way Accessibility Guidelines, (PROWAG), for public improvements within public rights of way including sidewalks and crossings.
+The ADA Standards for state and local governments include the Title II regulations and the 2004 ADAAG, Americans with Disabilities Act Accessibility Guidelines.
 These requirements include facilities that are available for public use and those that are for use by employees.

-The ADA Standards for Accessible Design (ADAAG) was revised in 2010 and have been selected as the ADA design standard by the town.
-Because ADAAG and PROWAG requirements for new construction and alterations do change from time to time, Cedar Lake must continue to be familiar with any new design and construction requirements before a project starts.
+The ADA Standards for Accessible Design was revised in 2010 and have been selected as the ADA design standard by the town.
+Because ADA Standards and PROWAG requirements for new construction and alterations do change from time to time, Cedar Lake must continue to be familiar with any new design and construction requirements before a project starts.